 As more time passes, the shrinkage becomes more prominent.
 Shown in the bottom model, the bone loss is so severe that it is almost impossible to support a denture.
 The bone ridge is gone which makes it extremely uncomfortable for the patient.

 Dental implants can remedy this problem.

-To learn more information about preventing or fixing facial collapse and find out if you are a candidate, click on the button below to schedule your Dental Health Consultation.
+To learn more information about preventing or fixing facial collapse and find out if you are a candidate, click on the button above to schedule your Dental Health Consultation.